-There’s more than one way to achieve this though.
+There’s more than one way to try to achieve this though.
 Each fund uses a different approach and invests in different areas.

 Some funds focus on bonds.
 These tend to pay a fixed rate of income, but the amount varies from bond to bond.
 Government bonds are perceived to be lower risk and pay a lower income to reflect this.
 Corporate bonds offer higher yields because of the extra risk taken for lending to companies.
 Bonds can be less volatile than company shares, but offer less potential to grow your income and initial investment.

-Other funds invest more in dividend-paying shares and offer more potential for long-term growth.
+Other funds focus on dividend-paying shares and offer more potential for long-term growth.
 The UK is currently one of the highest-yielding markets in the world, so that’s where a lot of income managers focus their attention.
 There’s an increasing number of overseas companies that pay dividends as well though, and some funds offer diversification away from the UK.

 There are also funds with the flexibility to invest in all kinds of investments.
 In addition to shares and bonds, they might also invest in currencies, property or commodities.

-We think these funds are a great choice to make a high income today.
+We think funds in this sector are a great choice to potentially get paid a high income.

-Interest rates are still at historic lows.
-And they're unlikely to rise significantly in the short term.
+Interest rates are still at historic lows, and we think they're unlikely to rise significantly in the short term.
 So the prospect of a regular income from some of the world's most successful companies is attractive.

 But the risks are greater if you only chase the highest yields, or invest in a narrow range of high-yielding investments.
 This creates a higher hurdle to grow your income each year, and sooner or later it could become unsustainable.

 In our view it’s important to balance a high income, dividend growth, and the aim to grow the value of your investment.
-It’s not as easy as it sounds though, which is why we think it makes sense to invest with professional fund managers with great track records.
+It’s not easy though, which is why we think it makes sense to invest with professional fund managers with great track records.
 Our favourites feature on the Wealth 50.